kanbanyte/sepa/assessments/sadrr.md

 ## Other Alternative Architectures Explored
 ### Messaging Queue
-A message is data of any type thate needs to be transmitted and a queue in a line of messages.
+A message is data of any type that needs to be transmitted and a queue in a line of messages.
-A good example of a messaging queue is and email inbox, data can be published to the inbox then the publisher can complete other actions, without needing an imediate response.
+A good example of a messaging queue is and email inbox, data can be published to the inbox then the publisher can complete other actions,without needing an immediate response.
 The messages sent to the queue are held there until a client is ready to read them.
 This is shown in the diagram below:
 ```mermaid